p2/OAuth2/README.md

 ----------

 Instead of a sample app there is a Playground.
-Because it's not currently possible to import custom code into playgrounds it's not yet working.
+However, because it's not currently possible to import custom code into playgrounds it's not yet working.